6 Best Marketing Tactics for remodeling contractors

 Video has become an increasingly popular marketing medium.
 Thankfully, there are many ways to incorporate it without having to hire a production crew.

-Why is video important?
+Why is video important for remodelers?
 The personal factor.
 It gives the potential client a chance to “meet” you.
 If they feel a connection to you, they are more likely to contact you for additional information.

 Here are a few options based on your budget and available time.

 Mid cost: hire an independent contractor or videographer